syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-xamarin.md

 {% endtabs %}

+## Helper files for Xamarin

-8.Download the helper files from this [link](http://www.syncfusion.com/downloads/support/directtrac/general/HELPER~1-696201504.ZIP) and add them into the mentioned project.
+Download the helper files from this [link](http://www.syncfusion.com/downloads/support/directtrac/general/HELPER~1-696201504.ZIP) and add them into the mentioned project.
 These helper files allow you to save the stream as a physical file and open the file for viewing.

 <table>
   <tr>